Neve Dkalim 14-18.8.2005

 democracy and disobedience, stuff written by Martin Luther

-and it mixed well with the shady cover I found off his
+it mixed well with the shady cover I found off his ketchup

-ketchup bags.
-Within an hour, I found a video camera
+bags.
+Within an hour, I found a video camera pointed at me.

-pointed at me.
-The cameraman asked me to keep reading, and
+The cameraman asked me to keep reading, and I willingly

-I willingly adjusted my hat and kept reading with a wise
+adjusted my hat and kept reading with a wise facial

-facial expression and a slight smile.
-Hurrah, my sweet
+expression and a slight smile.
+Hurrah, my sweet moments of

-moments of fame, I thought, expecting tonight's news
+fame, I thought, expecting tonight's news edition or

-edition or something.
-However I was later told that man was
+something.
+However I was later told that man was working on

 There will probably be a zillion disengagement docu films,